🌲 Front Range Plant FinderPlant finder

 Is Rigid Goldenrod good for the Colorado Front Range?

-Yes.
-Rigid Goldenrod is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+Yes, Rigid Goldenrod is a well-suited perennial for Colorado's Front Range.

 How big does Rigid Goldenrod get?